CityOfNewYork/nyc_covid19_models/README.md

 # nyc_covid19_models
-Public data release for researchers to build predictive models and share forecasts.
+Public data release for researchers to build models and share forecasts.